Leadership and Management

 Leadership and Management — MLIS Career Pathway

-Librarians and information professionals, in various positions within an information organization hierarchy including solo practitioner roles, seek out opportunities to assess the information needs and interests of their communities; design collections, programs and services to address those needs; and assess the impact of those services on the well-being of their communities.
+Librarians and information professional leaders and managers must be effective communicators and know how to lead teams and attain skills including motivation, change management, and conflict resolution.
+They must seek opportunities to assess the information needs and interests of their communities, design collections, programs and services to address those needs, and assess the impact of those services on the well-being of their communities.
+Flexibility is a key skill in this dynamic environment with the ability to analyze and implement new technologies.

 Employment Opportunities

-Professional librarians may work in highly specialized fields such as information literacy in a university or information technology in a corporation, where they are valued for their deep knowledge and abilities.
-In other cases, however, graduates assume responsibility for overseeing and managing a small department or branch, assessing needs and training support staff to deliver more routine direct services.
-This is certainly true of the “solo librarian” found especially in school and corporate libraries, but also of information professionals working in smaller departments in academic libraries and branches in public libraries.
-Other MLIS graduates manage virtual teams of geographically-distributed individuals who must complete interdependent tasks and share joint responsibility for outcomes.
+Professional librarians work in highly specialized fields such as information literacy in a university or information technology in a corporation, where they are valued for their deep knowledge and abilities.
+In other cases, MLIS professionals assume responsibility for leading a small department or branch, assessing needs and training support staff to deliver more routine direct services.
+This is certainly true of the “solo librarian” found in school and corporate libraries and of information professionals working in smaller departments in academic libraries and branches in public libraries.
+Other MLIS graduates manage geographically-distributed virtual teams who must complete interdependent tasks and share joint responsibility for outcomes.

-Management expertise provides a career ladder through the organization that is not based on professional LIS competencies alone.
-MLIS graduates must possess other qualifications as noted in the Core Theory and Knowledge list.
+In addition to professional LIS competencies, MLIS graduates demonstrating management expertise must possess other qualifications as noted in the Core Theory and Knowledge list below.

 The MLIS Skills at Work includes important trends and data that are needed to prepare for career advancement within the information professions.
 The following information within the report relates directly to the Leadership, Management and Administration career path.
-However, slides #12 through #15 showcase/highlight the skills most valuable to employers.
+However, slides #14, #15, #16 and #17 showcase/highlight the skills most valuable to employers.

-- See slide #30 to view sample job titles, job duties, job skills, and technology/standards for leadership, management and administration
+- See slide #32 to view sample job titles, job duties, job skills, and technology/standards for Leadership, Management and Administration

 Core Theory and Knowledge